MONEI/MONEI/README.md

 ## Wallet

-We're using the Ethereum Wallet https://www.ethereum.org/ for back and forth contracts of UNI.
+We're using the Ethereum Wallet https://www.ethereum.org/ for back and forth contracts of MONEI.
 Feel free, though, to build your own Wallet.

 ## Why did we create UNI?